ltelab/disdrodb/docs/source/index.rst

 - document the available data and the type of disdrometer sensors
 - provide a common framework to process disdrometer data
 - develop a set of scientific products to study the DSD variability at various spatio-temporal scales
-- create a commmunity to develop, share and improve algorithms
+- create a community to develop, share and improve algorithms

 Software